webebuy/translate/README.md

 - IE < 11 not support
 - The max translate text length is 1900
-- We use google api, you may not use in china, you can try https://webebuys.com
+- We use google api, you can not use it in china, try https://webebuy.com

 # Support Languages